 - Who is this design geared for?
 A baby?
 An adult?
 Maybe the elderly?
 I ask this because fiber content is a very important characteristic to consider when designing a blanket.
 The skin of a baby and the elderly are more sensitive than adults.
 Many times, when makers purchase a pattern, they want to use the exact same yarn you used in your pattern.
-If you’re design is a baby blanket, use yarn that would be perfect for baby’s skin.
+If your design is a baby blanket, use yarn that would be perfect for the baby’s skin.

 - How will the blanket be used?
 Is this a decorative design piece?
 Will it be used as an everyday blanket that will need to be washed often?
 Is this design for a specific season?
 Take all these questions into consideration when deciding on yarn.
 Season, durability, and use are huge factors when determining which yarn content you’ll use for your design.